 As you can see, there is plenty of niches one can get into here.
-In general, anyone who’s interested in DIY crafts, home decoration, T-shirt printing and wedding gifts can benefit from using Zazzle.
+In general, anyone who’s interested in DIY crafts, home decoration, T-shirt printing, and wedding gifts can benefit from using Zazzle.
 Now, let’s see what are the ways you can monetize, starting from your very own talent.

 #1 – Make Money As a Zazzle Designer

-One of the main reasons people come to Zazzle is for the unique designs and if you have the experience in creating beautiful artwork, the first thing is to set up an online store inside the platform and then upload the products (the designs plus the matching merchandise).
+One of the main reasons people come to Zazzle is for the unique designs and if you have experience in creating beautiful artwork, the first thing is to set up an online store inside the platform and then upload the products (the designs plus the matching merchandise).
 This is a great way to showcase your skills and portfolio to potential customers, but it can be better achieved with some kind of online promotion.

 At this point, it would be wise to create a website for your business – one that is separated from your Zazzle store to make full use of the promotional tools that are available to you as a designer.

 For example, with a store link, one can embed the code on a WordPress site and have it pointed to your store on Zazzle for people to view more products and complete their purchases.
-Think of the website as an additional platform to attract visitors outside from the marketplace – the more traffic you get, the more stuff you can sell.
+Think of the website as an additional platform to attract visitors outside of the marketplace – the more traffic you get, the more stuff you can sell.